panda7789/docs.cs-cz/docs/visual-basic/programming-guide/language-features/variables/how-to-declare-an-object-variable-and-assign-an-object-to-it.md

 ## <a name="compiling-the-code"></a>Probíhá kompilace kódu

-Tento příklad vyžaduje:
+This example requires:

-- Odkaz na <xref:System> obor názvů.
+- A reference to the <xref:System> namespace.

-- Třída, struktura nebo modul, do kterého se má `Dim` příkaz Vložit.
+- A class, structure, or module in which to put the `Dim` statement.

-- Postup pro vložení příkazu přiřazení.
+- A procedure in which to put the assignment statement.

 ## <a name="see-also"></a>Viz také: